-The purpose of this collaboration is to promote public safety by facilitating the custodial transfer of specific aliens in CCSO's jail/correctional facilities to ICE for removal purposes at the time of the alien's scheduled release from criminal custody.
+The purpose of this collaboration is to promote public safety by facilitating the custodial transfer of specific aliens in CCSO jail/correctional facilities to ICE for removal purposes at the time of the alien's scheduled release from criminal custody.
 This MOA sets forth the terms and conditions pursuant to which selected CCSO personnel (participating CCSO personnel) will be nominated, trained, and approved by ICE to perform certain limited functions of an immigration officer within the CCSO's jail/correctional facilities.
-Nothing contained herein shall otherwise limit the jurisdiction and powers normally possessed by participating CCSO personnel as members of the Columbia County Sheriff's Office.
+Nothing contained herein shall otherwise limit the Atlanta, GA and powers normally possessed by participating CCSO personnel as members of the CCSO.
 However, the exercise of the immigration enforcement authority delegated under this MOA to participating CCSO personnel shall occur only as provided in this MOA.